Malaa-tech/react-native-simple-line-chart/docs/interfaces/ActivePointConfig.md

 • `Optional` **radius**: `number`

-the border radius for the active point
+the border radius for the active point circle

 **`Default`**